- Around 1 in 10 older people experience abuse every month.

 Evidence for the effectiveness of most of these interventions is limited at present.
 However, caregiver support after abuse has occurred reduces the likelihood of its reoccurrence and school-based intergeneration programmes (to decrease negative societal attitudes and stereotypes towards older people) have shown some promise, as have caregiver support to prevent elder abuse before it occurs and professional awareness of the problem.
 Evidence suggests that adult protective services and home visitation by police and social workers for victims of elder abuse may in fact have adverse consequences, increasing elder abuse.

-Multiple sectors can contribute to reducing elder abuse, including:
+Multiple sectors and interdisciplinary collaboration can contribute to reducing elder abuse, including:

 - the social welfare sector (through the provision of legal, financial, and housing support);